 The signaling device that you choose should be easy to use.
-Many people think whistles are the best signaling devices because the noise will carry over longer distances and it can be heard rather than seen.
+Many people think whistles are the best signaling devices because the noise will carry over long distances and it can be heard rather than seen.

 A compass is always good to have on hand, especially if you are kayaking in the ocean where tides and currents can take your kayak out away from the shore in very little time.
 It can show you the right direction to travel so that you can find your way back to land.
 Otherwise, you could end up going in the wrong direction and kayaking around in the ocean going nowhere, except further out into open water.

-We really like the compasses that have a wrist band.
+We really like the compasses that have a wristband.
 It looks like a watch and will be harder to lose if you do capsize.

 A tow line is not useful to you necessarily, but they can be a great accessory for your kayak or your canoe.
 They attach to your boat and can be used to help out a fellow kayaker if they end up hurt or unable to paddle their kayak back to safety.
 Some tow lines also have an airbag attached to one end to give you the option to help someone who has a capsized kayak or canoe.

 Kayak Safety Gear Conclusion